a short and simple trail to be with friends and family to explore the ranges of Himalayas...

 Trekkers can continue any part of the Annapurna region with the same single permit.

-Apart from ACAP Permits, trekkers will have to have additional permits call Trekkers’ Information Management System (TIMS) Permits.
+Apart from ACAP Permits, trekkers will have to have additional permits called Trekkers’ Information Management System (TIMS) Permits.
 The main purpose of this permit is to keep a record of the trekkers and trace down the location during the emergency rescue operation.

-This helps to evacuate in times of emergency which might occur due to unpredictable natural calamities such as landslides, avalanches, floods, etc.
+This helps to evacuate in times of emergency, which might occur due to unpredictable natural calamities such as landslides, avalanches, floods, etc.

 Kumar is one of the Co-founders and Managing directors of Discover Altitude holding 18 years of experience in the tourism sector of Nepal.
 He has trekked to almost all the popular regions of Nepal and is an authorized trekking and tour guide.